Travel report: Cycling along the Rhine & enjoying good wine

 Photo 10 - Vogelgrun Le Caballin

-And not to forget the good wine on this trip....
-On the Kaiserstuhl, it's worth making a detour to the Leiselsheim vineyard.
-The scent of ripe grapes permeates the air there and invites every cyclist to take a break under the large chair.
+And don't forget the good wine on this trip....
+At the Kaiserstuhl, a detour to the Leiselsheim stalls is worthwhile.
+A ripe vine scent permeates the air there and invites every cyclist to take a break under the large chair.

-Once in Kehl, it is worth climbing the 210-step Weißtannenturm on the southern Altrhein with a wonderful view of the 3 bridges between Kehl and Strasbourg and its cathedral shimmering on the horizon.
+On arrival in Kehl, it is worth climbing the 210 steps of the silver fir tower on the southern Old Rhine with a wonderful view of the 3 bridges between Kehl and Strasbourg and its cathedral shimmering on the horizon.

 Show more Show less

-With warm regards and looking back on wonderful vacation memories Steffen and Trix and Barbara.
+With best regards and looking back on wonderful vacation memories Steffen and Trix as well as Barbara.